 There is so much around this important life change, and yet, it seems there are very few forums to really talk about it.
 Exploring uncharted territory means asking questions.
 I find the more I can stay open to questions, the more possibilities open up.
 I have also noticed that which questions get asked affect the paths we go down.

 For example, “How do I live a life of leisure?” could lead us down a path of thinking that we should spend our days on a golf course or by a swimming pool.
-If we alter the question to “What is a leisurely life?” this allows us to contemplate whether we want to continuing to do some form of “work” but in a way that is leisurely, that gives us passion, that contributes.
+If we alter the question to “What is a leisurely life?” this allows us to contemplate whether we want to continue to do some form of “work” but in a way that is leisurely, that gives us passion, that contributes.

 The questions we ask and the assumptions we hold are directly connected to the culture we live in.
 For instance, many of us are unfamiliar with the practice of leisure since being busy in our culture is really important.
 Culturally, we, in the west, value the doing: productivity, focus, and what is constructive.